-Of course, only the mathematical properties of this material things are known clearly and distinctly.
-Their sensory properties are impugned by the resemblance hypothesis.
+Only the mathematical properties of the material world are known clearly and distinctly.

-That is, we never defeat the illusion doubt, in the way that we reject the other two arguments for doubt.
+That is, Descartes never defeats the illusion doubt in the way that he rejects the other two arguments for doubt.

 We just do not know what these things are like in themselves, aside from their mathematical properties.
 In particular, for Descartes, the essential property of a material thing is its extension.

-If the senses are not useful for determining truth, i.e. the nature of the world, Descartes needs to account for the purpose of our sense ideas.
+If the senses are not useful for determining truth, i.e. the nature of the world, Descartes needs to account for our sense ideas.